reihaneh-torkzadehmahani/DEL-Unlearning/README.md

 # DEL-Unlearning
-"Improved Localized Machine Unlearning Through the Lens of Memorization" by Reihaneh Torkzadehmahani, Reza Nasirigerdeh, Georgios Kaissis, Daniel Rueckert, Gintare Karolina Dziugaite, Eleni Triantafillou
+"Improved Localized Machine Unlearning Through the Lens of Memorization", Under review at ICML

 # Running Experiments
 The current version supports three dataset/model settings: CIFAR-10/ResNet-18, SVHN/ViT and ImageNet-100/ResNet-50.
 The supported forget set modes are IID and Non-IID.